-During the fall semester of the year before planning to do Practicum/Internship, students meet with their faculty advisor to review readiness for Practicum and to sign the application form.
-Applications for clinical experience are distributed at the mandatory Practicum Orientation meeting or may be printed from the Student Resources tab of the Department website.
+During the fall semester of the year before planning to do Practicum/Internship, students meet with their program advisor to review readiness for Practicum and to sign the application form.
+Applications for clinical experience are distributed at the mandatory Practicum Orientation meeting.
 Applications for Practicum/Internship are due December 1 for fall placements of the following year.
 Students must attend a mandatory orientation meeting before submitting the application form.
-The date and the place of the orientation meeting are posted on the Department website, listsery, and Departmental bulletin boards.
-All applications must be reviewed and signed by the student's faculty advisor.
-The student may then submit the signed application and the student's resume to the Coordinator of Clinical Experiences.
+The date and the place of the orientation meeting are posted on the Department website, listserv, and departmental bulletin boards.
+All applications must be reviewed and signed by the student's program advisor.
+The student may then submit the signed application and the student's resume to the Director of Clinical Training.